 Holders of Subordinate Voting Shares and Multiple Voting Shares will generally have similar rights, except that holders of Subordinate Voting Shares will be entitled to one vote per Subordinate Voting Share whereas holders of Multiple Voting Shares will be entitled to 25 votes per Multiple Voting Share.
 The different voting rights of the Subordinate Voting Shares and Multiple Voting Shares could diminish the value of the Subordinate Voting Shares to the extent that investors or any potential future purchasers of Subordinate Voting Shares attribute value to the superior voting or other rights of the Multiple Voting Shares.
 Holders of Subordinate Voting Shares will only have a right to vote, as a class, in the limited circumstances provided for in the OBCA.
 The Board will determine major policies and strategies, including policies and strategies regarding financing, growth, debt capitalization and any future dividends to shareholders.
 Generally, the Board may amend or revise these and other policies and strategies without a vote of the holders of Subordinate Voting Shares.
 The Board's broad discretion in setting policies and strategies and the limited ability of holders of Subordinate Voting Shares to exert control over those policies and strategies increases the uncertainty and risks of an investment in the Company.
-In addition, the Fairfax Group Shareholders, as such term is defined in the Principal Shareholders Agreement, have the right to appoint one additional Director to the Board in the event of a Deadlock, as such term is defined in the Principal Shareholders Agreement.
+In addition, the Fairfax Group Shareholders, as such term is defined in the Principal Shareholders Agreement.
 This gives the Fairfax Group Shareholders additional control over matters to be considered by the Board.